gchure/phd/src/chapter_08/section_04_counting_repressors.md

 functional form to the prior distribution for the calibration factor
 $g(\alpha)$.
 Though ignorant of data, the experimental design is such that imaging of a typical highly-expressing cell will occupy 2/3 of the dynamic range of the camera.
-We can assume it's more likely that the calibration factor will be closer to 0 a.u. than the bit depth of the camera (4095 a.u.) or larger.
+We can assume that it is more likely that the calibration factor will be closer to 0 a.u. than the bit depth of the camera (4095 a.u.) or larger.
 We also know that it is physically impossible for the fluorophore to be less than 0 a.u., providing a hard lower-bound on its value.
 We can